Exploring Celebrity Estate Plans: Part 1 of 4 - Michael Jackson

 Because Michael Jackson’s assets were not placed in a trust and instead had to pass through a Will, his estate has been entangled in legal issues for 15 years after his death.
 Currently, MJ’s family is locked in a dispute with the IRS, which means the trusts he intended for his mother and children remain unfunded.
 Consequently, some of his assets cannot be transferred to them as he likely intended.
 These ongoing legal battles are also draining the estate of money that would have otherwise gone to his family.

 To ensure that your loved ones receive your assets as you wish, the importance of education and intent cannot be overstated.
-This is precisely why my Life & Legacy Planning process begins with educating you.
+This is precisely why Planning Session begins with educating you.
 During our first meeting, I will show you exactly what will happen to your family and assets based on your current plan (or the state’s plan for you if you don’t have one).
 From there, I help you make intentional decisions tailored to your desires, assets, family dynamics, and budget.

 Taxes: A Potentially Tricky Situation!